lfriends/java-outlook365-oauth2/README.md

 ## Registering an app on Azure

 1. Sign in to the [Azure portal](https://portal.azure.com/)
-1. If you have more tentants, switch to the desired one
+1. If you have more tenants, switch to the desired one
 1. Open **Azure Active Directory**
 1. Click on **App registrations** on the left panel
 <br><br>